shieldgenerator7/CreatureCombat/CreatureCombatTerritory_Rules.md

 Common costs:

--   Rest X – Add X amount of rest counters to the creature when it activates this ability.
+-   Rest X – Add X amount of rest counters to the Creature when it activates this ability.
--   Support – This creature doesn’t add its power to the Total Power for claiming the land.
+-   Support – This Creature doesn’t add its power to the Total Power for claiming the Land.
--   Exhaust X – This creature loses X amount of Base Power.
+-   Exhaust X – This Creature loses X amount of Base Power.
--   Sacrifice – This creature is removed from the game when the round ends.
+-   Sacrifice – This Creature is removed from the game when the round ends.
--   Disorient X – This creature loses X amount of Biome Bonus in the relevant biome.
+-   Disorient X – This Creature loses X amount of Biome Bonus in the relevant biome.

 ## Requirement